How to Detect Wireless Cameras and Spy Bug Listening Devices: A Complete Guide

 Are signal jammers legal in the UK?

-Jammers can be illegal and can interfere with legitimate communications.
+Jammers can be illegal and may interfere with legitimate communications.
 It is safer to focus on detection, leaving the area, and reporting concerns.

 How often should I sweep my home?

-Do one when you move in, after any maintenance visits, and anytime a new object appears that you did not install.
-A quick monthly sweep is a sensible routine for peace of mind.
+Do one when you move in, after maintenance visits, and any time a new object appears that you did not install.
+A quick monthly sweep is a sensible routine for extra peace of mind.

 Final thoughts: take back control of your privacy